parinitharamesh/DN-Broadcast-Traffic-Control-using-Mininet-and-POX/README.md

 Screenshots included:

 * Controller running
+  The POX controller is successfully running and controlling the switch.
 * pingall (blocked)
+  When the custom controller is used, broadcast packets are blocked.
+  This results in 100% packet loss during communication.
 * pingall (working)
+  Using the default controller allows communication between hosts, resulting in 0% packet loss.
 * h1 ping h2
+  Direct ping between hosts shows "Destination Host Unreachable" when      broadcast is blocked.
 * iperf output
+  iperf is used to measure network throughput and analyze performance.
 * Flow table
+  Flow table entries are observed using dpctl to understand switch         behavior.

 ---